loopbackio/loopback-next/docs/site/tutorials/core/8-configuration.md

 Configuration is applied to extension points, extensions and services.

-Taking the ChineseGreeter as an example.
-We can inject the configuration to specify the greeting phrase or the name should come first.
+Taking the ChineseGreeter as an example, we can inject the configuration to specify the greeting phrase or the name should come first.

 ```ts